Shopify/vouch4cluster/README.md

 ### Attest all images from a file

 If you have a list of images that need to be attested, you can put them in a file, newline separated, and pass that file to vouch4cluster.
 By default, vouch4cluster will read from standard input.

 ```
 $ vouch4cluster reader < input
 ```

 This will iterate through each line in the file, and run each image through voucher.

+## Contributing

+Please take a look at the [Contributing document](CONTRIBUTING.md) if you're interested in contributing code back to vouch4cluster!